Driving on University Business

-For additional information and requirements related to defensive driver training, see Public Safety, Driving on University Business.
+For additional information and requirements related to defensive driver training, see University Police, Driving on University Business.

 Students may not drive university vehicles or private vehicles on university business, unless they are employees or appointed volunteers.
 Students driving personal vehicles to and from university sponsored activities, i.e., academic field trips, are required to sign a Release of Liability (Waiver).
 Personal vehicle liability insurance is primary coverage when an accident occurs.

 For additional information related to student travel, see Executive Order 1041.

 University Owned Vehicles